Disdyakis triacontahedron: Uses

-A disdyakis tricontahedron projected onto a sphere is used as the logo for Brilliant, a website containing series of lessons on STEM-related topics.
+A disdyakis triacontahedron projected onto a sphere was previously used as the logo for Brilliant, a website containing series of lessons on STEM-related topics.

+Because the disdyakis triacontahedron has the highest sphericity of any isohedral figure, it has been studied for its potential use in constructing discrete global grid systems for satellite imaging.

 Related polyhedra and tilings

 It is topologically related to a polyhedra sequence defined by the face configuration V4.6.2n.
 This group is special for having all even number of edges per vertex and form bisecting planes through the polyhedra and infinite lines in the plane, and continuing into the hyperbolic plane for any n ≥ 7.

 With an even number of faces at every vertex, these polyhedra and tilings can be shown by alternating two colors so all adjacent faces have different colors.

 Each face on these domains also corresponds to the fundamental domain of a symmetry group with order 2,3,n mirrors at each triangle face vertex.
 This is *n32 in orbifold notation, and [n,3] in Coxeter notation.